Bączal Dolny

-The village has a population of 670.

 Bączal lies in the microregion mountain Liwocz the Carpathian Foothills.

 History

 Bączal name probably comes from a stream called "Bączałka" passing through the center of the village or from the name (name) Bączal.
 Bączal Lower and Upper are villages founded by King Casimir the Great around 1370–1378 years.
 The first written mention Bączalu comes from 1124 years (a document granting land to the Benedictine Tyniec) and another from 1396 on in the seventeenth century was called Lower Bączal Bączal the minor, and Bączal Upper Bączal Higher - the two villages were villages nobility.
 Bączalu parish was probably in the late thirteenth century, however, the first mention dates from 1348 years.
 Probably there existed a church elder (a small wooden church built around 1400) than the Gothic, built in 1667 Unfortunately, was completely destroyed.
-Currently, the village is the church built by the priest, Monsignor Stanislaw Actaea in the years 1957-1959 which is adorned with beautiful wall paintings and stained-glass windows.
+Currently, the village is the church built by the priest, Monsignor Stanislaw Actaea In 1957-1959 which is adorned with beautiful wall paintings and stained-glass windows.